-Stray dogs ran through the open door and under the tables sniffing for scraps.
-Occasionally, in between serving customers and feeding her children in the back room, the owner ran out with a stick to bat the dogs away.
-They would leave until the coast was clear, then sneak back in and resume their position as if nothing had happened.
+Stray dogs ran in and out of the open door.
+Occasionally, in between serving customers and feeding her children in the back room, the owner ran at them with a stick to bat the dogs away.
+They would leave until the coast was clear, then sneak back in to resume their position under the tables sniffing for scraps as if nothing had happened.

 Harly and I talk, as we had all afternoon, about life, travel, business and relationships.
-He is a great host for the afternoon and as badly as I wanted to hangout toasting our accomplishment I could not enjoy the beverage.
-There was nothing refreshing about the sour beer and it sat like a sludge on my stomach.
+He was a great host and as badly as I wanted to hangout toasting our accomplishment I could not enjoy the beverage.
+There was nothing refreshing about the sour beer as it sat rotting in my stomach.
 Halfway through my first and only glass we ask for the check.

 “Four soles,” said the woman.

 “Four soles?
-That is like .75 cents each for these huge beer.
-That is amazing” I said excitedly to Hanly, momentarily forgetting I think it the grossest thing I have ever tasted.
+That is like .75 cents each for these huge beers.
+That is amazing” I said excitedly to Hanly, momentarily forgetting I thought it the grossest thing I ever tasted.

-I put money on the table and look around the room before we leave.
-I think of those young, beautiful maidens spending their youth chewing and spitting corn to make this elixir for the gods, knowing once they are done they will be brutally sacrificed to the gods.
-Then I thought, if I lived in a time when this shit was the best drink out there, I would want to be sacrificed too.
+I put money on the table I thought of those young, beautiful maidens spending their youth chewing and spitting corn to make this elixir for the gods, knowing soon they will be sacrificed to those same gods.
+Then I thought, if I lived in a time when this shit was the best drink available, I would want to be sacrificed too.
 It is time for a new bucket list item.